m3p5/BSA_Calculator/README.md

 # Body Surface Area (BSA) Calculator for CAR-T Cell Lymphodepletion Dosing

-## This Python program is designed to run on the TI-84 Plus CE Python Edition Calculator
+## This Python program is designed to run on the TI-84 Plus CE Python graphing calculator

 ### Current Release